 Summer is among us with ample free time to thrift shop for those fashion brands you've thought about often.
-Circle the date of your next thrift shopping spree, wear clothes that you can change easily when the date arrives, and follow this guide on what to bring to the thrift for the most optimal shopping experience.
-Thrifters from around the world — you're welcome!
+Circle the date of your next thrift shopping spree, wear clothes that you can change easily, and follow this guide on what to bring to the thrift store for the most optimal shopping experience.

 I'll be the first to admit that thrift store music sucks.
 Shop in peace or upbeat by creating a playlist of your favorite music to set your shopping mood.